dynatrace-perfclinics/dynatrace-perfclinics.github.io/codelabs/markdown/dt-devlove-1/README.md

 ## Environment Configuration (MonACo)

 Monaco stands for `Monitoring As Code`.
 In Dynatrace we love to automate.
 With monaco we can automate the configuration of one or multiple environments following a GitOps approach.

 Positive
+: Spend more time innovating 😄⚗️ and less time configuring 😣🛠

+Positive
 : Having an environment where automatically every Host, Process, Namespace, Transaction etc... gets categorized automatically (via automated tagging) is a ver powerful and useful approach that should be used on every DevOps practice.
 With Dynatrace you can use filters and chain of filters to find the needle in the haystack in a matter of seconds.